reysdaaud/minti/README.md

 npm run build
 npm run start
 ```

-This will build and start the Next.js application.
+### Deploying to Vercel

+1. Push your project to a Git repository (GitHub, GitLab, Bitbucket).
+2. Sign up/log in to [Vercel](https://vercel.com/).
+3. Import your Git repository into Vercel.
+4. Configure Environment Variables in Vercel project settings (ensure all variables listed in the ".env.local" section above are set, especially `NEXT_PUBLIC_APP_BASE_URL` for your Vercel domain).
+5. Deploy.
+6.  **Important:** Add your Vercel deployment URL (e.g., `your-app-name.vercel.app`) to the "Authorized domains" list in your Firebase project's Authentication settings for Google Sign-In to work.

 ## Key Components

--   **Authentication**: Handled via Firebase Authentication (Google Sign-In).
-See `src/lib/firebase.tsx` and `src/app/auth/signin/page.tsx`.
+-   **Authentication**: Firebase Authentication (Google Sign-In).
+Managed in `src/lib/firebase.tsx` and `src/contexts/AuthContext.tsx`.
+Profile setup flow in `src/app/profile/`.
--   **Payment Processing**: Uses Paystack via the `react-paystack` library for client-side integration.
+-   **Payment Processing**:
-    -   Frontend: `src/components/exchange/Pay.tsx` and `src/components/exchange/PaystackButton.tsx` handle the UI and payment flow.
-Firestore updates for coin balances occur client-side after successful payment.
+    -   **Paystack**: Client-side integration using `react-paystack` via `src/components/exchange/PaystackButton.tsx`.
+Server-side verification is handled by `src/app/page.tsx` (client-side verification using a secret key, **not recommended for production**).
+    -   **Waafi**: Client-side initiation via `src/components/exchange/WaafiButton.tsx` calls backend API routes `pages/api/waafi/initiate.ts` and `pages/api/waafi/callback.ts`.
--   **State Management**: Primarily uses React Context API (`src/contexts/AuthContext.tsx` which re-exports from `src/lib/firebase.tsx`) and component state.
+-   **State Management**: React Context API (`src/contexts/AuthContext.tsx`, `src/contexts/PlayerContext.tsx`) and component state.
+-   **Content Management**:
+    -   Content (audio, articles) stored in Firestore `content` collection.
+    -   Admin panel at `/admin` for CRUD operations (see `src/app/admin/` and `src/services/contentService.ts`).
--   **UI Components**: Built with ShadCN UI (`src/components/ui/`) and custom components (`src/components/exchange/`).
+-   **UI Components**: ShadCN UI (`src/components/ui/`) and custom components.
 -   **Styling**: Tailwind CSS (`tailwind.config.ts`) and global styles (`src/app/globals.css`).

 ## Troubleshooting

--   **Paystack "Invalid Key" error**: Double-check your `NEXT_PUBLIC_PAYSTACK_PUBLIC_KEY` in `.env.local`.
-Ensure it's the correct public key (test or live) and is not accidentally a secret key.
+-   **Payment Gateway "Invalid Key" error**: Double-check your public keys in `.env.local` and Vercel environment variables.
--   **Paystack Not Initializing**: Ensure `NEXT_PUBLIC_PAYSTACK_PUBLIC_KEY` is correctly set and accessible by the `PaystackButton.tsx` component.
-Check the browser console for any specific errors from the `react-paystack` library.
+-   **Payment Verification Failures**: Ensure secret keys (if used on client for testing) are correct.
+For production, Paystack verification MUST be server-side.
+Ensure Waafi callback URLs and webhook secrets are correctly configured.
--   **CORS errors**: While the backend server is removed, if you integrate with other external APIs directly from the client, ensure they have appropriate CORS policies.
+-   **CORS errors**: If integrating with external APIs, ensure they have appropriate CORS policies.
+Your Next.js API routes are same-origin.
--   **Firebase Issues**: Verify your Firebase project configuration in `src/lib/firebase.tsx` is correct and that your Firestore security rules allow the operations performed by the app.
+-   **Firebase Issues**: Verify Firebase project configuration and Firestore security rules.
+-   **Missing Modules on Vercel Deploy:** Ensure all files, especially new ones, are committed and pushed to your Git repository.
+Check for filename casing issues.
+-   **Firestore Index Errors:** Check browser console for Firestore errors indicating missing indexes.
+Create them using the link provided by Firebase.